GracieChristine/iSpeak/README.md

 Video Demo: https://youtu.be/PvWy-7EJgfo

 ## Project Description
-A native mobile app easing language barrier via utilizing Google Translate and Oxford Dictionary APIs.
+An extension of Recognize Inc, it is a mobile app easing language barrier via utilizing Google Translate and Oxford Dictionary APIs.

 ## What problem does your project solve?
 On your phone - iPhone or Android - it has access to text translation, text definition, and much more.